mtzaquia/RoutingReducer/README.md

 ## Known limitations and issues

 - It is currently not possible to make other types of modal presentation, rather than `.sheet(...)`, without modifying the contents of library itself.
-- The need for `.modalRoute` and `.route` to be declared as part of the `RoutingAction` conformance would preferably be dropped in favour of `.route` only, however making the `ID` optional has unwanted side-effects when using the `.forEach` method on reducers.
-- There are compiler challenges when auto-completing the `Router`'s resolution closure, as well as infering the type of `Routing` when declaring `NavigationStackWithStore`/`NavigationControllerWithStore` instances.
+- The compiler fails to infer the reducer type when declaring `NavigationStackWithStore`/`NavigationControllerWithStore` instances.

 ## License